Daniel-E-B/CS340-Computer-Security/uiValidation/README.md

 document.getElementsByTagName('body')[0].innerHTML='prankd';}">
 ```
 ### patching
 Patching the javascript was fairly simple.
 In my struggle to learn markdown to write this writeup, I learned about HTML escape characters.
 To patch the comments program, I used the javascript string `.replace()` method to replace `<` and `>`with their escape characters.
-I only had to modify one line:'
+I only had to modify one line:
 ```javascript
 textDiv.innerHTML = document.getElementById('commentText').value;
 ```